Food System Assessment

 Shenandoah Valley Agricultural Enterprise Center Feasibility Study

 The Central Shenandoah Planning District Commission wants to support business diversification and growth in the Shenandoah Valley of Virginia through value-added products and the delivery of agricultural goods and products to new markets.
 An Agricultural Enterprise Center has the potential to significantly accelerate this growth.
 This multi-use facility is intended to help growers and producers expand their market area, bridge the market gap, and pool together products to meet market demands.
-New Venture Advisors is completing a food system assessment and feasibility study to determine the size, scale and location of the Ag Enterprise Center, the components to be included, and the economic benefits for the region.
-(2021)
+New Venture Advisors completed a food system assessment and feasibility study to determine the size, scale and location of the Ag Enterprise Center, the components to be included, and the economic benefits for the region.
+(2021) Read the report here.

 Food System Planning for the Waukegan Food Ecosphere

 The Adelante Center for Entrepreneurship exists to create wealth in distressed communities through entrepreneurship, community development, and living wage job creation, all through a focus on addressing food insecurity.
 A collective of food initiatives has been identified to be among the first projects undertaken at Adelante: an urban farm with a fresh market and café, a food pantry, farm to school programming, a food hub, a shared kitchen, and a community kitchen serving meals as part of its hunger relief programming.
 Pre-development work for this ambitious set of projects is underway with New Venture Advisors.
 (2021)